CREWdecisions/elicitr/tests/testthat/_snaps/plot_cat_sample.md

     Condition
       Error in `plot()`:
       !
 Invalid value for argument `colours`:
-      x The number of colours provided does not match the number of levels. i Please provide a vector with 5 colours.
+      x The number of colours provided does not match the number of categories. i Please provide a vector with 5 colours.